 Parochial Church Council

 Our Parochial Church Council currently has 20 (enthusiastic and supportive) members, comprising the clergy and lay minister, church wardens, lay diocesan and deanery synod members and ten members elected at the Annual Parochial Church Meeting.
 It normally meets six times a year, and is charged ‘to work with the promoting the whole mission of the church’.
+If you would like to find out more about the running of the church through the PCC please email our pcc secretary.

 The church could not function without a band of volunteers, most have many hats and the opportunity to learn new skills, spend time with others and really make a difference to services, events and the church as a whole, it is really a great opportunity to get and be involved in a vibrant and growing church.